belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/jloop_greg_stratford/images/README.md

 *****

-###Loading Screen
+###THE LEAGUE - Branding & Loading Screen

 ![Loading Image](jloop_target_less_1.png)

 Animated loading splash page brands and helps set the tone for the user experience.
-This is not your ordinary shopping app.
+This is not your ordinary shopping list app...
 *****

-###Exploring the Feed of the Creations in the League
+###EXPLORE - the inpiration provided by the creations in The League

 ![Explore Mode](jloop_target_less_2.png)